 Think of a job where you weren’t given any responsibility.
 You’ll know exactly how children feel when they aren’t given a chance to contribute and be a part of the “team.”

 While it’s important to allow young children to complete chores without additional help, that doesn’t mean you can’t “work” side-by-side and instill a sense of self-sufficiency.
 Developing an understanding of inter-dependency in your children is just as important as creating a sense of independence.
-This ability to understand the necessity of relying on others will give them the skills they need to build healthy relationships as they mature.
+This ability to understand the necessity of relying on others will give them the skills to build healthy relationships as they mature.

 The benefits of doing chores with your children are numerous.
 Not only do you get the chance to guide them in developing their skills for completing chores well, but you also enjoy that sometimes elusive “quality time” that is so critical for you and your child.
 You get the opportunity to teach them that working together can often result in a more desirable outcome and get the job done quicker!